Key Takeaways

 Demo Video of Allo

-RingCentral — Best for Larger Teams That Need a Battle-Tested Cloud Phone System
+Quo: Best for Small US and Canada Teams That Want a Modern Phone System

-Nextiva — Best for US-Based Mid-Market Teams That Want Voice, Video, and Chat in One Platform
+Nextiva: Best for Mid-Market Teams That Want Voice, Video, and Chat in One Platform

 What is Nextiva?

-Nextiva was founded in 2008 in Scottsdale, Arizona by Tomas Gorny, a Polish immigrant whose stated mission was to give every business — regardless of size — the communication infrastructure of a Fortune 500 company.
-That ambition shaped a product that went broad rather than deep: Nextiva bundles voice, video conferencing, team chat, SMS, WhatsApp, Instagram messaging, and even a lightweight CRM into a single platform.
-It's a full unified communications platform (UCaaS), not just a cloud-based business phone system.
+Nextiva was founded in 2008 in Scottsdale, Arizona by Tomas Gorny, a Polish immigrant whose stated mission was to give every business, regardless of size, the communication infrastructure of a Fortune 500 company.
+That ambition shaped a product that went broad rather than deep.
+Nextiva bundles voice, video conferencing, team chat, SMS, WhatsApp, Instagram messaging, and even a lightweight CRM into a single platform.
+It is a full unified communications platform (UCaaS), not just a cloud-based business phone system.
 That scope makes it attractive for mid-market companies that want one vendor to consolidate multiple communication tools.

 Why Nextiva is a good choice

 Nextiva's UCaaS approach means fewer tools, fewer logins, and one support team.
-The platform is strong on reliability and collaboration features: detailed analytics, physical phone support, and a solid mobile app with a 4.7/5 App Store rating.
-AI features exist — voicemail transcription, real-time transcription, emotion scoring, and an AI IVR — but the deployment model is worth examining carefully.
-Most of those features are locked behind the Power Suite CX plan at $75/user/month, which is a significant jump from the Core plan's $23/user/month entry price.
-The AI receptionist is billed at $99/month per 100 interactions.
+The platform is strong on reliability and collaboration: detailed analytics, physical phone support, and a solid mobile app rated 4.1/5 on the App Store across nearly 7,000 reviews.
+AI features exist, including voicemail transcription, real-time transcription, emotion scoring, and an AI IVR, but the deployment model deserves a careful look.
+Voicemail transcription is the only AI feature included on every plan.
+Everything else requires Power Suite CX at $75/user/month, which is a steep jump from Core's $23.
+The AI IVR has no public pricing at all and requires a sales conversation, and the AI receptionist (XBert) is billed at $99/month per 100 interactions, then $0.99 per interaction after that.

-Nextiva is also US-only for local phone numbers, which limits international teams.
+Nextiva is also US-only for local phone numbers, with partial Canadian coverage, which limits international teams.
 SMS registration can take several weeks, which frustrates teams that need to start texting quickly.
 For a team that genuinely needs UCaaS, Nextiva is a strong contender.
-But if your primary need is AI-powered calling and CRM sync rather than unified communications, the pricing structure doesn't scale well.
+But if your primary need is AI-powered calling and CRM sync rather than unified communications, the pricing structure does not scale well.
 See how it compares in our guide to the top Nextiva alternatives.

 Nextiva Pricing